 What Is a Trust?
 Why Should You Know?

 To put it simply, a trust is a kind of legal relationship in which one party (known as the trustor or grantor) gives legal ownership over an asset (property, money, etc.) to another party (known as the trustee).
 The trustee uses these rights to manage the asset on the behalf of a third party (known as a beneficiary).

 A trust allows you to keep your assets in a safe space until the conditions under which you’d like them to be used come into existence.

-Reasons for a Trust
+Reasons for creating a Trust.
+Protect and Manage:

 There are lots of reasons that your estate planning should include a trust as one of the tools you use to ensure that your assets are managed in the way you wish after you have passed.

 The following are some of the most common reasons:

 - Protecting and competently managing assets for an underage beneficiary until they are old enough to do so themselves

 - Maintaining privacy for family assets and how they are distributed